Horizontal scroll on mobile >>

 Moving from theory to practical realities

-• Driving – in being able to drive an electric truck around Volvo’s test track, leaders understand the practical realities of operationalising the new technology including real-world performance, charging logistics, and driver experience requirements.
+• Driving: in being able to drive a truck around Volvo’s challenging test track, leaders understand the practical realities of operationalising new technology including real-world performance, charging logistics, and driver experience requirements.

 Conclusions & lunch